lmullen/CV/scholarship.md

 # Publications

-## edited documents
+## articles, book chapters, and conference proceedings

-"Roger Wolcott's 'A Narrative of the Troubles in the Second Church in Windsor from the Year 1735 to the Year 1741,'" *Journal of Jonathan Edwards Studies*, forthcoming, October 2012.
+"Digital Humanities Is a Spectrum; or, We're All Digital Humanists Now," in Melissa Terras, Edward Vanhoutte, and Julianne Nyhan, eds., *Defining Digital Humanities: A Reader* (Ashgate, forthcoming 2013).

-## conference proceedings (peer-reviewed)
+"A Narrative of the Troubles in the Second Church in Windsor, 1735--1741 [Part 1]," by Roger Wolcott, *Journal of Jonathan Edwards Studies* 2, no. 2 (2012): 83--142.

 "Confessionalization and the Creedal Tradition," *The Proceedings of the South Carolina Historical Association* (March 2010): 79--90.